-ESG integration and sustainability risk
+ESG and sustainability risk integration

-We recognise that integration of environmental, social and governance (ESG) issues into the investment decision-making process forms part of our fiduciary duty towards customers and stakeholders.
-In order to ensure that investment decisions are based on comprehensive information, we seek to integrate ESG aspects into our investment analysis.
-Since ESG aspects can have both negative and positive impact, they can be used to identify investment opportunities as well as sustainability risk.
+In order to ensure that investment decisions are based on comprehensive information, we seek to integrate ESG factors into our investment analysis.
+Since ESG factors can have both a negative and a positive impact, they can be used to identify investment opportunities as well as sustainability risk.

-Our overall ESG assessment, based on both quantitative and qualitative ESG information, allows for a robust identification of sustainability risk.
-We identify these risk types by considering ESG factors in the investment process and assessing the materiality of the negative impact of these ESG factors on the value of the investment.
+Sustainability risk considerations are integrated into our investment decision-making framework as part of the overall risk assessment.
+Our overall risk assessment, based inter alia on quantitative and qualitative ESG information, allows for a robust identification of sustainability risk.
+We identify sustainability risk by considering ESG factor in the investment process, and assessing the materiality of the negative impact of these ESG factors on the value of the investment.

-We have developed policies and procedures to ensure that the issuers we invest in meet our expectations on ESG performance.
-These include our robust norm-based screening process, allowing us to identify issuers that are allegedly involved in breaches of international law and norms on environmental protection, human rights, labour standards and anti-corruption; where applicable, our principal adverse impact (PAI) due diligence process2 allowing us to assess both sides of the "double materiality"3; and engagement with, quarantine or exclusion of issuers exhibiting high sustainability risk.
+As part of our efforts to consider ESG factors, we have developed policies and procedures which include our robust norms-based screening process, allowing us to identify issuers that are allegedly involved in breaches of international law and norms on environmental protection, human rights, labour standards and anti-corruption; where applicable, our principal adverse impact (PAI) due diligence process, allowing us to assess both sides of the "double materiality", and engagement with, quarantine or exclusion of issuers exhibiting high sustainability risk.